St Winnow

 St Winnow (Sen Gwynnek) is a civil parish in Cornwall, England, United Kingdom.
 Its name may be connected with either that of Saint Winnoc or Saint Winwaloe.
-It has a population of 304, which had increased to 328 at the 2011 census.
+It had a population of 304 in 2001, which had increased to 328 at the 2011 census.

 The church town is on the east bank of the River Fowey south of Lostwithiel.
 Part of the village of Lerryn lies within the parish as does the Chapel of St Nectan.
 The Redlake Meadows & Hoggs Moor, a Site of Special Scientific Interest is also in the parish.

 History and antiquities

 St Winnow was recorded in the Domesday Book of 1086 as San Winnuc.
 In 1644–45, some ninety people from the parish died of the plague: only four were soldiers but a campaign of the Civil War was going on at the time.

 Andrew Langdon (1996) records three stone crosses in the parish.
 A cross found at Higher Coombe in 1903 was afterwards erected at St Nectan's chapel.
 A cross from Lanlivery was made into the upper section of "The Monument" on Druids Hill.
 It was brought from Lanlivery in 1846; this monument commemorates the loss of life in the Battle of Braddock Down in 1643.
 A third cross called Waterlake Cross stands in a private garden near Respryn.
 The third cross had already been recorded by Arthur G. Langdon in 1896; at Waterlake, a hamlet near Bodmin Road station, there is a Cornish cross.